explaingit

 TLDR

-Desktop app to safely remove bloatware from Android phones over USB without root access, with curated lists for major manufacturers and carriers.
+A desktop app that lets you safely remove pre-installed bloatware from your Android phone over USB without rooting it, using curated removal lists for dozens of device brands and carriers.

 Mindmap